 Our best free video editing software’s include…

-Blender is an open-source editing software and is widely considered to be one of the best.
+Blender is an open-source free video editing software and is widely considered to be one of the best.
 It’s perfect for any level of user.
 It was originally built as a 3d animation suite but has slowly developed into a leading video editing software.

 Blender comes with everything you need in post-production.
 It includes essential features such as luma waveform, chroma vectorscope and histogram displays.
 These allow you to precisely edit visuals, and mix, sync and scrub audio to create quality work.

 Da Vinci Resolve is similar to Blender in terms of the advanced features it offers; they’re intuitive with a multitude of tools that enable you to expertly craft your footage in post-production.

 One of the standout features is the colour correction tool which enables you to perfect individual clips.
 This feature isn’t usually available in free software, and the quality of this tool matches that of the most expensive platforms.
 Other top features are the Multicam editing options and the audio mastering tools.